mrazomej/phd/src/chapter_05/section_10_two_state_dist.md

 \frac{r_m}{\gamma_m}
 \frac{k^{(p)}_{\text{on}}}{k^{(p)}_{\text{on}} + k^{(p)}_{\text{off}}},
 $$
-which is exactly the mean mRNA copy number we derived before.
+which is precisely the mean mRNA copy number we derived before.
 Since $B$ does not contribute to the mean, we can safely assume that $B = 0$.
 This means that the final result for the generating function takes the much more compact form
 $$
 G(z) =